 If you’re after a more classic Balkans route for your trip to Eastern Europe but only have two weeks to do it in, then plan to begin your trip in Belgrade.
 The central Balkans are fairly off the beaten path compared to the rest of the places on this list, however, they pack so much that it’s worth exploring.

-Belgrade – Begin your trip in Belgrade, Serbia taking in all of the eclectic sites the city has to offer, experiencing its inimitable energy and learning about its vast and complex history.
+Belgrade – Begin your trip in Belgrade, Serbia taking in all of the eclectic sites the city has to offer, experiencing its inimitable energy and learning about its vast and complex history – there are tons of walking tours here where you can learn all about this city.
 3-4 days in Belgrade should be sufficient, but one can always spend more.

 Sarajevo – Next, head to Bosnia & Herzegovina’s incredible capital of Sarajevo.
-One of the most fascinating cities to visit in the entire world Sarajevo has an absolutely heartbreak history that is very much worth learning about in a number of the city’s excellent museums.
-Take the time to learn about its not so modern history, as well, enjoy the historic city centre, and take its east-meets-west vibes at this cultural crossroads.
+One of the most fascinating cities to visit in this part of the world, Sarajevo has an absolutely heartbreak history that is very much worth learning about in a number of the city’s excellent museums.
+Take the time to learn about its not-so-modern history, as well, enjoy the historic city centre, and take its east-meets-west vibes at this cultural crossroads.
 You need about 2-3 days in Sarajevo to really do the city justice.

 Mostar – From Sarajevo, head south to the beautiful city of Mostar.
 Far too often visited only as a day trip, Mostar is best experienced over two days to really learn about this city and its complex history.